liubo110077/user_registration/README.md

 This application is a standard spring boot RESTful web service.
 Consumer can use this web service to register, edit, read and (soft)delete single or multiple user(s).
+To simplify the dependencies, DB and MQ are both mocked.
+You don't need to installl any of them.
+Upon successful registration, send out a welcome email is implemented by a fake MQ in memory.
+You will get the sending email message in log, the message is like "sending email to 2lcddd22c@sogou.com"

 ****

 ### Setting up and running
-To simplify the dependencies, DB and MQ are both mocked.

 You can run it by following ways.

 a.How to set up your development environment in your laptop
 1. Clone this repo to your laptop